Airliner Spotter Home Page Airliner Spotter

 The business jet creates a whole new market segment “The Xtra Large Bizjet".
 The jet includes for the first time a flexible cabin catalogue, addressing the requirements of the heavy and long-range business jet categories.

-More Information About Airbus Aircraft
+More Information About the Airbus 220 Family

 Official website of Airbus